daormar/debasher/doc/design_doc_webui.md

 - **Layout.** The module says nothing about positions, so import places the processes in layers by the depth of their connections, left to right in the order of the module documentation.
 The number of passes is bounded, so a cycle ends with some layering rather than none.
+A self-loop says nothing about the order of two processes, and is left out of the layering.
 - **The rest.** `sourceDir` is the module's directory, the home and output directories are left empty, the scheduler is `BUILTIN` and there are no program options.